 - Using a whisk, beat the eggs in a large bowl, add in the half & half (or milk) and chives.
 Set aside

-- Assemble the casserole: Coat the bottom layer of the springform pan so it’s totally covered with the frozen hash browns.
+- Assemble the casserole: Coat the bottom layer of the springform pan or Corningware casserole dish so it’s totally covered with the frozen hash browns.
 Then, add in all the sautéed veggies/meat from the bowl and pack it in nicely.
 Next, top with about 1 cup of the shredded cheddar so it covers all of the meat.
 Lastly, pour the egg mixture over the top.
 Secure the top of the springform pan (or pyrex bowl) with foil, leaving enough room so the foil isn’t directly touching the egg or cheese and won’t stick as it cooks (Note: It’s okay if some egg seeps out of the bottom sides of the spring form pan.
 Not a big deal.
 You can also wrap the bottom of the springform pan with foil to prevent any leakage).

 - Add the trivet (with the handles folded under it) and 1.5 cups of water to the liner pot and rest the springform pan or Corningware casserole dish on top of it by lowering it in while gripping the lip of the upper rim of the pan

 - Secure the lid and hit “Manual” or “Pressure Cook” High Pressure for 30 minutes (or 40 minutes if you want your eggs to be much firmer instead of slightly over easy, which I love).
 Quick release when done (Note: It’s perfectly normal for some of the egg mixture to spill out into the water in the pot while cooking.
 So don’t freak out if you see that when you remove the springform pan.
 This will not happen if you use a Corningware casserole dish)